Tara-1022/WE4US/docs/dev/docker-setup.md

 # Docker Setup for WE4US Project

 This guide provides instructions for setting up and running the WE4US project using Docker.

+**Note: The guide has been written on a machine with `docker-compose`.
+The standard is to use `docker compose`.
+Strictly follow this unless your machine has restrictions.**

+**Replace `docker-compose` with `docker compose` in all commands below.**

 ## Prerequisites